 D. Policymaking Body (42 CFR 422.503(b)(4)(i)-(iii)

-In general, an entity seeking to contract with CMS as a Direct Contract PFFS MAO must have policymaking bodies exercising oversight and control to ensure actions are in the best interest of the organization and its enrollees, appropriate personnel and systems relating to medical services, administration and management, and an executive manager whose appointment and removal are under the control of the policymaking body.
+In general, an entity seeking to contract with CMS as a Direct Contract PFFS MAO must have policymaking bodies exercising oversight and control to ensure actions are in the best interest of the organization and its enrollees, appropriate personnel and systems relating to medical services, administration and management, and at a minimum an executive manager whose appointment and removal are under the control of the policymaking body.

 An employer or union directly contracting with CMS as a Direct Contract PFFS MAO may be subject to other, potentially different standards governing its management and operations, such as ERISA fiduciary requirements, state law standards, and certain oversight standards created under the Sarbanes-Oxley Act.
 In most cases, they will also contract with outside vendors (i.e., business associates) to provide health benefit plan services.
 To reflect these issues and avoid imposing additional (and potentially conflicting) government oversight that may hinder employers and unions from considering applying to offer Direct Contract MA Plans, the management and operations requirements under 42 CFR 422.503(b)(4)(i)-(iii) are waived if the employer or union (or to the extent applicable, the business associate with which it contracts for health benefit plan services) is subject to ERISA fiduciary requirements or similar state or federal laws and standards.
 However, such entities (or their business associates) are not relieved from the record retention standards applicable to other MA Organizations.
 In accordance with the terms of this waiver, please provide the following information: